A Guide to Full-Time RV Living in Oregon

 There are plenty of RV parks in Oregon that offer monthly or even yearly camping options.
 Many of these RV parks will allow you to stay at them indefinitely; some even offer a discount for renting annually instead of monthly.

-Oregon is a stunning state with plenty of outstanding locations to take an RV including some fantastic scenic drives.
-Before you embark on your journey, remember that buying and maintaining an RV can be expensive, so you should consider renting an RV instead.
-If you rent an RV rather than buy one, you’ll be able to learn how to live in an RV in Oregon without having to commit to owning your own camper.
+Oregon is a stunning state with plenty of outstanding locations to take an RV, including some fantastic scenic drives.
+Before you embark on your journey, remember that buying and maintaining an RV can be expensive, so consider renting one first.
+If you rent an RV rather than buy one, you’ll be able to learn how to live in an RV in Oregon without having to commit to owning your own camper right away.